Parkland KIDSfirst (CHIP)

-To learn more about your ID card.
+To learn more about your ID card, click here.

 If you go to the doctor’s office without your member ID card, you can tell them you’re with Parkland Community Health Plan.
 The doctor’s office will call us to verify your information.

-You can also view your ID card on our member portal.
+You can also view your ID card on our Member Portal.
 Do your best to bring your card with you to every appointment.

-To access your secure member portal by using the Member Login link.
+You can access your secure member portal by using the Member Login link.
 This is a secure web portal where you can request an ID card, ask to change your PCP, file a complaint, or ask a question.

 One of our main goals is to help you stay as healthy as possible.
 The HRA is one way we do this.
 It’s a series of easy questions about your health and lifestyle.

-Filling out the HRA is easy, and should take less than 15 minutes to complete.
+Filling out the HRA is easy and should take less than 15 minutes to complete.

-Log into your member portal and complete the "Children and Adults Health Survey" or "Pregnant Moms Health Survey".
+Log into your Member Portal and complete the "Children and Adults Health Survey" or "Pregnant Moms Health Survey".

-If you need help with a problem or have a complaint, please call our Member Services at 1-888-814-2352.
+If you need help with a problem or have a complaint, please call our Member Services department at 1-888-814-2352.
 You can also send a written complaint, or a Member Services advocate can write down your complaint for you.

-Parkland Community Health
+Parkland Community Health Plan